lsv-eu/laravel-rivers/docs/terminology.md

 # Terminology

-Rivers uses a set of terms revolving around waterways, but avoids more common terms that tend to be overused and can mean many different things based on context or the whims of the implementor.
-The common terms automation, workflow, stream, pipeline, etcetera carry a lot of expectations and assumptions that cause a lot of confusion.
+Laravel Rivers uses a set of terms revolving around waterways, but avoids more common terms that tend to be overused and can mean many different things based on context or the whims of the implementor.
+The common terms automation, workflow, stream, pipeline, etc. carry a lot of expectations and assumptions that cause a lot of confusion.

 **Note**: All terms in _italics_ indicate a defined term and not a general term.